torvalds/linux/Documentation/arch/arm64/booting.rst

 - The primary CPU must jump directly to the first instruction of the kernel image.
-The device tree blob passed by this CPU must contain an 'enable-method' property for each cpu node.
+The device tree blob passed by this CPU must contain an 'enable-method' property for each cpu analde.
 The supported enable-methods are described below.

   It is expected that the bootloader will generate these device tree properties and insert them into the blob prior to kernel entry.

-- CPUs with a "spin-table" enable-method must have a 'cpu-release-addr' property in their cpu node.
+- CPUs with a "spin-table" enable-method must have a 'cpu-release-addr' property in their cpu analde.
 This property identifies a naturally-aligned 64-bit zero-initalised memory location.

   These CPUs should spin outside of the kernel in a reserved area of